 In an even more meta sense, Viktor's FS theme in his Juniors was The Lilac Fairy from Tchaikovsky's Sleeping Beauty ballet.
 Only years later would Georgi dance to Carabosse - AKA the wicked fairy.

 If you listen more closely, you'll notice that in the earlier episodes, there are instances when Victor seems to speak in a funny tone/accent, and you might think that he's only being goofy.
 But keep in mind that at the time, he's still new to living in Japan, and at best his knowledge of their language is rudimentary.
-Therefore, when he suddenly speaks strangely (like in Episode 2 when he greets a fisherman, and in Episode 3 where he's promoting tourism for Hasetsu), it means that he's genuinely speaking Japanese, and is slightly struggling to speak it properly.
+Combine this with the fact that canonically, he and Yuri speak English to each other, but within the limitations of the show they speak Japanese for a Japanese audience.
+Therefore, when he suddenly speaks strangely (like in Episode 2 when he greets a fisherman, and in Episode 3 where he's promoting tourism for Hasetsu), it means that he's genuinely speaking Japanese and the show isn't just using it as a stand-in for English, and he's slightly struggling to speak it properly.